Rob11001/ADC_Auction-Mechanism/README.md

 ![](/readme_images/dependencies.png)

 ## **AuctionMechanism**
-The interface implemented is the following:
+The interface implemented for the project is the following:
 ```java
 public interface AuctionMechanism {

 	/**